 One of the great aspects of dynasty fantasy football is how the format lends itself to debate.
 When ranking players, you can choose to base it on short-term vs. long-term windows, on their ability or based on their situation.
-Free agency is over, and the NFL Draft just around the corner and now is a great time to take stock of our top-ranked dynasty players at each position.
+Free agency is over, the NFL Draft has passed and now is a great time to take stock of our top-ranked dynasty players at each position.
 Today we’ll continue our series with the wide receiver position.
-If you missed the quarterback and running back parts of this series just go here and here.
+If you missed the quarterback and running back parts of this series you can find them here and here.

 Double-digit touchdown years are also something Beckham has done in three out of his four seasons where he has also produced at least 1,000 yards.
 When he is on the field, he is the best in the game, and that has been with what has mostly been a washed up Eli Manning on the back half of his career.

 Now he gets to be on the receiving end of balls thrown by Baker Mayfield, who @DFF_Shane thinks has dynasty QB1 upside, which makes it easy to put him atop my dynasty wide receiver rankings.
 When you take into account Jarvis Landry, Nick Chubb, David Njoku, and Kareem Hunt, it will be much harder for teams to give Beckham the type of attention he saw in New York, where he still produced at an elite level.
 Beckham also doesn’t have to worry about his quarterback aging like Michael Thomas and Davante Adams.
 Beckham is tied to a young ascending offense; it is pretty easy to rank him as the top dynasty wide receiver, and possibly even the top dynasty asset.